sighupio/fury-kubernetes-service-mesh/docs/development/README.md

 ## Istio

 Here is explained how we develop the Istio package inside the service-mesh SIGHUP module.
-It's very important to maintain this document updated.
+It's essential to maintain this document updated.
 So, any new/modified action has to be written here.

 ## Runbooks